ademi3/networked-connect-four/README.md

 players are available, the server automatically pairs them into a game session managed by a GameInstance.
 Game logic such as move validation, win/draw detection, rematch handling, and player disconnects is processed server-side.

 The client is a JavaFX GUI application that connects to the server and allows players to visually interact with the game.
-After providing a unique username, players can make moves on the board interface, send chat messages, and respond to rematch requests.
+After providing a unique username, players can make moves on the board interface until there is a winner or the game ends in a tie.
 The client communicates with the server using serialized message objects.

 How to run the project: